 In his first season as the head coach of the Green Wave, two players received All-America honors, including Cairo Santos, who became just the fifth player in school history, and the first since 1941, to earn consensus first team All-America honors and was also the winner of the prestigious Lou Groza Award, which is presented to the nation’s top place kicker, and Darion Monroe received honorable mention freshman All-America honors from College Football News.

 Johnson’s rookie campaign also saw three players named to the All C-USA First Team, including Santos, receiver Ryan Grant and deep snapper Billy Johnson, while a total of nine players received All C-USA honors.
 Senior quarterback Ryan Griffin quickly benefitted from Johnson’s pro-style offense and signed as a free agent with the hometown Saints shortly after the 2013 NFL Draft concluded.

-Off the field, quarterback Ryan Griffin and safety Sam Scofield were each named to the Conference USA All-Academic Football Team, while 29 of his football student-athletes were named to the C-USA Commissioner's Honor Roll and six players received a C-USA Academic Medal for sporting a 3.75 grade-point-average or higher during his first two seasons.
+Off the field, quarterback Ryan Griffin and Scofield were each named to the C-USA All-Academic Football Team, while 29 of his players were named to the C-USA Commissioner's Honor Roll and six players received a C-USA Academic Medal for sporting a 3.75 grade-point-average or higher during his first two seasons.

 Johnson returned to New Orleans in 2006 after forging a reputation for developing top-flight targets on the college level for over two decades, and his stature steadily grew on the NFL level.